 Lessons

-Lesson 1: Exploring values and perspectives
+Lesson 1: Exploring values, perspectives and worldviews

 • Discuss the the ways values can influence perspectives